 Instead of defining text as a flat field, Block Kit uses text objects.
 Using text objects you can define the actual text content, as well as the formatting method (mrkdwn or plain_text) in the same place.
 Read the reference guide for text objects to see an example and full details.

-Note that in view payloads, most text objects only accept
+Note that in view objects, most text objects only accept

 plain_text objects.
-Read the reference guide for view payloads for more information.
+Read the reference guide for view objects for more information.

-When creating a view payload, you can pass a
+When creating a view object, you can pass a

 notify_on_close flag that indicates that Slack will send you a